-In the course of staff interviews, Motivational Interviewing was also consistently described by all staff as an EBP used at the PDI (5/5 interviews).
+During staff interviews, Motivational Interviewing was described by all staff as an EBP at the PDI.
 In fact, Motivational Interviewing (MI) is an established EBP.
-It remained unclear, however, how MI was integrated into service delivery.
+It was unclear how MI was integrated into service delivery.
 The logic and process maps developed alongside ND staff do not describe how MI is integrated at the PDI.
 Those maps instead identify the NHA and TRM.
 The NHA was also the most evident strategy at the PDI.
 Limited service observations noted how staff were often quick to identify clients' successes and strengths, and to develop conversations around empowerment, choice, and seeking help or resources.
 In our view, this epitomized Stand 2 under the NHA.
-Further, staff readily and easily described the NHA as an active practice.
+Staff readily described the NHA as an active practice.
 When asked which EBP(s) were used at the ND PDI, one emblematic interviewee explained: